-- MTO3.4 To secure improved access to The Wonderful Barn from the R404 (Celbridge Road) as part of any future development at this location. - MTO3.5 To ensure that any significant new development takes place in proximity to public transport routes and can be adequately served by the road network.

-MTO3.6 To provide traffic calming measures throughout the town of Leixlip, where necessary as funding allows and ensure that all new developments are designed to incorporate appropriate traffic calming measures.

-- MTO3.7 To investigate the provision of additional on-street and off street public car parking in the town centre. - MTO3.8 To implement the recommendations of the Kildare Noise Action Plan 2013 2018, to seek to reduce, where necessary, the harmful effects of traffic noise, through appropriate mitigation measures to meet the best environmental options not entailing excessive cost (BATNEEC best available technology not entailing excess cost). - MTO3.9 All road developments will be undertaken in accordance with the 'Principles of Road Development' as set out in Section 5.8.3 Transport Strategy for the Greater Dublin Area 2016-2035. - MTO3.10 To ensure that all significant development proposals for the KDAs and Masterplan areas are subject to a Traffic Impact Assessment (TIA), to be carried out in accordance with the Traffic and Transport Assessment Guidelines, NRA 2014.
-The requirement for TIA will be determined on a case by case basis.
+- MTO3.5 To secure improved access to The Wonderful Barn from the R404 (Celbridge Road) as part of any future development at this location. - MTO3.6 To ensure that any significant new development takes place in proximity to public transport routes and can be adequately served by the road network. - MTO3.7 To provide traffic calming measures throughout the town of Leixlip, where necessary as funding allows and ensure that all new developments are designed to incorporate appropriate traffic calming measures. - MTO3.8 To investigate the provision of additional on-street and off street public car parking in the town centre. - MTO3.9 To implement the recommendations of the Kildare Noise Action Plan 2013 2018, to seek to reduce, where necessary, the harmful effects of traffic noise, through appropriate mitigation measures to meet the best environmental options not entailing excessive cost (BATNEEC best available technology not entailing excess cost). - MTO3.10 All road developments will be undertaken in accordance with the 'Principles of Road Development' as set out in Section 5.8.3 Transport Strategy for the Greater Dublin Area 2016-2035. - MTO3.11 To ensure that all significant development proposals for KDAs and Masterplan areas are subject to Traffic Impact Assessment (TIA), to be carried out in accordance with the Traffic and Transport Assessment Guidelines, NRA 2014 to assess the individual and cumulative impact of the planned development in the area on the strategic road network.
+The requirement for TIA for developments outside of the KDAs and Masterplan areas will be determined on a case by case basis. - MTO3.12 To investigate the feasibility of a new link road from the Celbridge Road (R404) to the south of the M4 connecting to the M4 Leixlip/Celbridge Interchange in consultation with TII, NTA and other stakeholders.
+A feasibility study shall include a Traffic Impact Assessment and shall have regard to the Transport Strategy for the Greater Dublin Area (NTA 2016) and the Spatial Planning and National Roads Guidelines for Planning Authorities (DoECLG, 2012).